zpratt/react-tdd-guide/README.md

 2. `npm i`
 3. `npm test`

+## Contributing

+Please feel free to open an issue for:

+* A question on how to do something
+* A request for further clarification

+Use a pull request for

+* Suggestions on changing how something is tested
+* To add an example you think would be valuable

 ## Caveats

 I am not a windows user, therefore this has only been tested on OSX.
 I am using jsdom to avoid depending on a browser and a runner, consequently, you'll need to install io.js.
 This should make things easier on windows users than this would have been pre-jsdom 4.x.